 Call for Proposals

-Proposals for this years award are due on October 1, 2018 and all material should be sent to Thomas Cooke, Co-Editor, Urban Geography by e-mail (email@example.com).
-A decision will be made in early December, 2018.
+Proposals for this year’s award will be due December 15, 2021.
+All material should be sent to Pablo Shiladitya Bose, Urban Pulse Editor, Urban Geography by e-mail (email@example.com).
 Please send the following as attachments (PDF is preferred):

 (1) a one-page proposal which outlines the broad themes of the project and their significance, a general plan for the project, the academic impact of the project, and any discrete outcomes; (2) abbreviated, one-page, CVs for all organizers; (3) letters of support from the home department, home institution, and co-sponsors which outline their roles, and; (4) a one-page outline of the proposed schedule including potential participants.